Veterans May Choose Veterans Affairs (VA) Benefits and Medicare

-Although it’s not absolutely necessary, it is strongly recommended that any Veteran senior enroll in Medicare Part B (Medical Coverage, Dr’s, other outpatient services, etc).
+Although it’s not absolutely necessary, it is strongly recommended that any Medicare eligible Veteran enroll in Medicare Part B (Medical Coverage, Dr’s, other outpatient services, etc).

 There is usually a monthly fee for Part B but it is worth it.
 If your VA Benefits are dropped at some point or, and this is important, if your local VA facility does not cover all health services, you could pay 100% out of pocket for a serious illness.
 The VA highly recommends that you enroll in Part B as well.